- Written by Matt Mauney

 The majority of Medicare beneficiaries are 65 or over.
-According to data from the Centers for Medicare & Medicaid Services, out of the 61 million people who received Original Medicare in 2019, 8.5 million beneficiaries were under 65 with disabilities.
+According to data from the Centers for Medicare & Medicaid Services, out of the 62.8 million people who received Original Medicare in 2020 — the most recent year for which numbers are available — more than 7.5 million beneficiaries were under 65 with disabilities.

 For those under 65, the number of Medicare beneficiaries with disabilities increases with each age group, with over half of the beneficiaries between 55 and 64 years old, and only 1 percent being 24 and younger.

-In 2019, there were 556,093 beneficiaries with ESRD, accounting for less than 1 percent of the total number of Medicare enrollees, and making up 3 percent of the population under 65.
+In Medicare’s latest count (2020), there were 561,029 beneficiaries with ESRD, accounting for less than 1% of the total number of Medicare enrollees, and making up 3% of the population under 65.

 As the baby boomer generation continues to shift from private health insurance to Medicare, it’s projected that there will be 75 million people enrolled in the Medicare program by 2028.

-According to a 2018 report by the Kaiser Family Foundation, nearly half of the Medicare beneficiaries under 65 were also enrolled in Medicaid, which provides coverage for low-income individuals and individuals with disabilities.
+According to a 2022 report by health care and aging firm ATI, 11.5 million Medicare beneficiaries — 18% of people enrolled in Medicare — are dually eligible for Medicaid, which provides coverage for low-income individuals and individuals with disabilities.

 You’re allowed to enroll in both Medicare and Medicaid if you meet the requirements for the two programs.